SenchaProSvcs/PracticeFusion/readme.md

 - Models definitions
 - Stores and Proxies
 - Associations (belongsTo, hasMany, hasOne)
-- Form panels, using actions in buttons and names in fields to target controllers actions.
+- Form panels, Models and Controllers.
-- Using the Application as event bus to communicate between Controllers avoiding a Controller having a reference to another one.
+- Using the Application as event bus.
 - Proxies to read from files (.json) to emulate fake REST endpoints
 - Locales/i18n
 - Best Practices for Controllers/Views